 The International Price Program (IPP) produces Import/Export Price Indexes (MXP) containing data on changes in the prices of nonmilitary goods and services traded between the U.S. and the rest of the world.

-U.S. import prices fell 1.0 percent in December after decreasing 1.9 percent in
+U.S. import prices advanced 0.2 percent in April, after rising 0.6 percent in March.
+Prices

 - U.S. Import and Export Price Indexes (Current Month) (HTML) (PDF)

 - Select Import and Export Price Indexes, 12-month percent changes (Interactive Charts)

 - Subscribe to the BLS News Service—Receive the U.S. Import and Export Price Indexes news release by e-mail.